jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 # Neural Network Tuning

 Neural networks are at the heart of many machine learning systems, and Espressif makes it clear in their demos.
-Being able to push a neural network model to the ESTp-EYE is important, but it is also important to be able to understand the structure of the model, and be able to create your own and fine tune it.
+Being able to push a neural network model to the ESP-EYE is important, but it is also important to be able to understand the structure of the model, and be able to create your own and fine tune it.
 In this exercise, you will load a well-known dataset, and will use tensorflow to train the model, then fine tune it.

 The Cifar-10 dataset is a large collection of images (60,000 images, all in color, of size 32x32), that is typically used to train a classifier (to recognize 10 different classes of images).
 You can find it [here](https://www.cs.toronto.edu/~kriz/cifar.html).
 It is a subset of cifar-100, that contains ten times more images, (and cifar-100 is a subset of the full dataset, of 80 million images).

-Cifar-10 is so well-known, that many frameworks integrate it directly it is the case for tensorflow.
-So the first step is to start a new Jupyter notebook, in your tensorflow environment, then load the libraris we need, along with the dataset.
+Cifar-10 is so well-known that many frameworks integrate it directly, it is the case for tensorflow.
+So the first step is to start a new Jupyter notebook, in your tensorflow environment, then load the libraries we need, along with the dataset.
 As you may remember, tensorflow uses Keras as a wrapper to define the structure of the network.
 We also load the to_categorical library, which allows us to create categories as numbers (for example, an object of category 3 in a system with 4 categories is automatically represented by this library as [0, 0, 1, 0]):

 ```shell
 # Import necessary libraries